Your Guaranteed Pension

 A. The easiest way is to ask your employer or plan administrator for a copy of the “Summary Plan Description,” or SPD.
 The SPD will state whether your plan is covered by the PBGC program.
-Although we insure most defined benefit plans, some are not covered.

 A. There are two ways an employer can terminate its pension plan.

 The employer can end the plan in a standard termination but only after showing PBGC that the plan has enough money to pay all benefits owed to participants.
 Your plan must either: